himkak/notes/AlgoDS/Readme.md

 - https://www.ideserve.co.in/learn/next-great-element-in-an-array

 - If we have to find smaller to right, we traverse left to right.
-Since we have to find smaller so again we have to create monotonic increasing stack.
+Since we have to find smaller so we have to create monotonic increasing stack (smaller to bigger).

 ```
 public int[] findSmallerToRight(int[] input){